 Redemption (Chapter 1): This means being set free through the payment of a price.
 In Ephesians, it refers to Christ’s sacrifice, which delivers believers from the bondage of sin.

 Mystery (Chapter 1 and Chapter 3): In the Bible, mystery refers to a truth that was formerly hidden.
 This truth has now been revealed.
 In Ephesians, this word specifically points to God’s plan.
 It aims to unite all things in Christ.
-It also includes Gentiles in the promises of God.
+It also includes Gentiles in God’s promises.

 Sealed (Chapter 1): This word describes the work of the Holy Spirit in marking believers as God’s own.
 It conveys the idea of security and ownership.

-Workmanship (Chapter 2): This term refers to something carefully crafted.
+Workmanship (Chapter 2): This term refers to the quality of being carefully crafted.
 Paul uses it to describe believers as God’s creation, made for good works in Christ.

 Fullness (Chapter 3 and Chapter 4): This word signifies completeness or abundance.
 Paul uses it to describe the richness of God’s love and the maturity believers can experience in Christ.

-Armor of God (Chapter 6): This phrase refers to the spiritual resources God provides.
+Armour of God (Chapter 6): This phrase refers to the spiritual resources God provides.
 These resources help believers stand strong against evil forces.
-Each piece of armor shows a specific aspect of God’s protection.
+Each piece of armour shows a specific aspect of God’s protection.
 For instance, the belt signifies truth, and the shield stands for faith.

 These words enrich our understanding of the profound truths Paul communicates in Ephesians.
 They help us see the depth of God’s work in and through His people.